egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Think about that:

-* If DNSSEC is (mostly) turned off at nearly every workstation, what do you care if DNSSEC is not validated or not?
+* If DNSSEC is (mostly) turned off at nearly every workstation's resolver, what do you care if DNSSEC is not validated or not?
 It is ignoring DNSSEC completely and still getting to working websites ... as usual.
+It may not the legitimate website you wanted, but hey, you disabled DNS security.

-* If your workstation DNSSEC is `always-enforcing`, then you simply would not be able to visit those DNSSEC-protected that got hijacked or even any other non-DNSSEC websites;
+* If your workstation resolver's DNSSEC is `always-enforcing`, then you simply would not be able to visit those DNSSEC-protected that got hijacked or even any other non-DNSSEC websites;
-that's a security feature and a plus for DNSSEC.
-For end-user experience, not so much.
+that's a security feature and a HUGE plus for DNSSEC.
+For an practical end-user experience, not so much.

 * If `also-DNS-validated`; you also can still visit other websites who are still not using DNSSEC.
 End-user experience would still be the same kind of awesome and perhaps ever more safer so now that hijacked DNSSEC websites will get blocked by DNS clients.
+There are a few kinks that needs to be worked out that are circumventing this current method, but hey, you getting better form of protection and may still lose your bank account (as opposed to surely lose your bank account if not using DNSSEC at all).

-For DNSSEC MitM to succeed, this can only happen if the private key is stolen, captured, recomputed, or leaked.
+For DNSSEC MitM to succeed, this can only happen if the private key gets lifted, stolen, pilfered, copied, cloned, recovered, captured, recomputed, or leaked.

-You would still need to tamper with the DNS code on the client-side (anyway) but you would still not be able to break the server-side DNSSEC (via RFC-compliant DNS protocol).
+You would still need to tamper with the DNS resolver code on the client-side (anyway) but you would still not be able to break the server-side DNSSEC (via RFC-compliant DNS protocol).

-This means that MitM doesn't get worse with the rolling out the new DNSSEC zone cut of a private subdomain.
+This means that MitM doesn't get any worse with the rolling out this new DNSSEC zone cut of a private subdomain.
 I am arguing that the security theatre would get better and the rollout will go out faster if the DNS validator logic got updated to allow this